Mahatma Isardas: Miracles ascribed to Isardas

-1. Tax on Charans
+Tax on Charans

 The Sultan of Ahmedabad (Gujarat) imposed a tax of one lakh rupees on the Charans, who were horse-traders by profession, thinking they were wealthy.
 Isardas guaranteed their bail but could not pay on time.
 The Sultan imprisoned Isardas and threatened to kill him after the new moon.
 It is said that Isardas stopped the rising of the moon.
 Sultan believed it to be a divine sign and Isardas was given a further period of one month.
-When the news of the imprisonment of Isardas reached the king of Halvad, Raja Rai Singh, he delivered the payment to the Sultan of Ahemdabad.
+When the news of the imprisonment of Isardas reached the king of Halvad, Rana Rai Singh, he delivered the payment to the Sultan of Ahemdabad.

-2. Isardas and Ahirs of Gujarat
+Isardas and Ahirs of Gujarat

 Similarly, this Sultan also taxed the Ahirs of Kathiawar and threatened to convert them to Islam and make them Muslims in the event of non-payment.
 Isardas upon hearing the plight of Ahirs, again promised to pay the bail of one lakh rupees.
-Isardas requested Raja Rai Singh again and he did this by selling jewelry of his queens.
+Isardas requested Rana Rai Singh of Halvad again and he did this by selling gold from his treasury.
 This way Rai Singh repaid and rescued them.
 Isradas's compositions in Rai Singh's praise: